+∷ Survey Question #4

 About what percentage of your daily transportation needs could you envision meeting through using the bus, biking, rideshare, scooter/skateboard, and or walking?

 % of survey participants who say they could envision using multimodal options 50-100% of the time.

+OCTOBER 2024 39%

+AUGUST 2023 37%

+JULY 2022 49%

+JULY 2021 37%

-- The timing of the survey was critical, as the July/August timeframe typically reflects the time of year when students are preparing or returning to school, which is traditionally a busier traffic season. - It is also important to note that in 2021, not all schools and workplaces had opened their facilities to in-person attendance, due to the COVID-19 pandemic. - In 2022, there was a significant jump in pro-multimodal transportation options observed in both questions.
+- It is also important to note that in 2021, not all schools and workplaces had opened their facilities to in-person attendance, due to the COVID-19 pandemic.

+- In 2022, there was a significant jump in pro-multimodal transportation options observed in both questions.
 However, just a year later in 2023, the results seemed to settle back to results similar to 2021.

-WILLINGNESS TO PAY FOR PARKING

-Along with asking for their thoughts about using clean transportation choices, the survey also asked participants about their willingness to pay a fee to park their vehicles.
+WILLINGNESS TO PAY FOR PARKING Along with asking for their thoughts about using clean transportation choices, the survey also asked participants about their willingness to pay a fee to park their vehicles.
 Our reasoning for asking the parking fee question was that once parking is "free" or "included in the price," it is not necessarily reflective of a true choice.
 "Free" parking isn't necessarily free - people just pay for it through other means such as rents/mortgages, higher taxes, or the cost of goods.
 Parking availability and price are the predictors of travel mode choice.

-If it meant Hawai'i would have more affordable housing and you would have more parking when/where you need it, in general, how willing would you be to pay a fee to park your vehicle?
+SURVEY QUESTION #5 If it meant Hawai'i would have more affordable housing and you would have more parking when/where you need it, in general, how willing would you be to pay a fee to park your vehicle?